 to mitigate climate change and an overwhelming 74% want more funding for renewable energy research.

 So the real question is, if the majority of Americans of both parties are worried about global warming and want to reduce carbon emissions, why don’t our political leaders listen to popular will and take action?
 This is particularly true of elite Republican politicians who actively fight to block action, but elite Democratic politicians also make big talk about fighting climate change without actually doing much of anything.
-For example, President Obama talked a lot about it, but he did not take action on the issue during his first year in office when Democrats had a majority of the House and Senate and so they had control over all branches of the federal government except the Supreme Court.
+For example, President Obama talked a lot about it, but he did not take action on the issue during his first year in office when Democrats had a majority of the House and Senate.
+They had control over all branches of the federal government except the Supreme Court.
 Instead Obama prioritized economic stimulus programs first and then healthcare reform took up most of the attention of the Democrats for over a year.
-By the time they got around to start working on climate change, the Republican leadership had taken over control of the House and had the power to block legislative action.
+By the time they got around to start working on climate change, the Republican party had taken over control of the House and had the power to block legislative action.

 The fact that American political party elites have become so ideologically sorted into opposing camps on the issue of global warming is an odd quirk of American politics that isn’t shared in any other democracy in the world.
 Most industry lobbies try to buy both parties fairly equally, but the fossil fuel industry is unusual in that it has overwhelmingly thrown its lot in with only one party in America.
 This sort of ideological sorting often happens with social issues like abortion, but business lobbies tend to want allies with both sides of the political spectrum so they can have influence regardless of which party wins an election.